hellstock/aws-multi-region/README.md

 Project does not "do" much really, but there is a REST API that can be used for storing and retrieving table tennis match scores.
 This is a functional API that can be used for score bookkeeping.

+Project is named "Hush" so it has some name that can be used as prefix etc. in various places.

 ## Architecture

 Current AWS architecture is displayed in below diagram.